Ancient Iranian religion: Origins

 The Andronovo culture, Bactria–Margiana Archaeological Complex, and Yaz culture have been associated with Indo-Iranians.

 During the first half of the 2nd millennium BC, one group of Indo-Europeans migrated southwards from Central Asian Steppe into the Iranian plateau and the Indian subcontinent.
 These are known by scholars as the Indo-Iranians.
 They eventually branched out into the Indo-Aryan peoples and Iranian peoples.
 Because of their common origin, Iranian and Indo-Aryan religion is substantially similar.
 Through a comparative study of both groups one can reconstruct general features of Iranian religion for which there is no direct documentation.

-The Iranian peoples were originally seminomadic pastoralists whose main economic base was cattle, chiefly bovines but also goats and sheep.
+The Iranian peoples were originally seminomadic pastoralists whose main economic base was herds, chiefly cattle but also goats and sheep.
 They excelled at breeding horses, which they used for riding and pulling chariots in sport and warfare.
 Exactly how rigid their society was is difficult to determine.
 The Iranian peoples were specialists in religious matters.
 Men who could afford chariots and horses were recognized as leaders and warriors.

 By the creation of the Achaemenid Empire, a more rigid division of society into priests, nobles, farmers and artisans had developed.
 Society was heavily patriarchal, which was strongly reflected in religion.
 As the Iranian peoples settled the land they became more engaged in agriculture and sedentary life.
 During this process they were influenced by the indigenous populations.
 The religions of these peoples are completely unknown except from the elements they have left Iranian religion which have no parallel with other Indo-European religions.